TH3-MA3STRO/TerminalTalk/README.md

 To use TerminalTalk, you'll need:
 - [Bun](https://bun.sh/)
-- [Ngrok](https://ngrok.com) or similar tools for creating tunnels to host your server
+- [Ngrok](https://ngrok.com) or a similar tool for creating tunnels to host your server
 - A terminal or command line interface

 ## Installation